 This critical filter keeps your residence comfy and air healthy.
 How often you should change your air filter depends on the model of filter you use.
 Flat filters should be swapped each month, while pleated filters should be replaced every three months.
 If you don’t know if your filter should be changed, remove it and hold it up to the light.
 Install a new one if you can’t see light through it.

 If someone in your house has allergies or asthma, we advise choosing a filter with a better MERV rating.
 The higher the number this is, the better your filter is at getting rid of contaminants.

 Keep fresh air moving by opening windows whenever the weather allows.
 We also advise running exhaust fans in your bathroom and kitchen frequently to eliminate pollutants and introduce more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Becht/Givens Service Experts has a solution to help your household breathe more easily.
+From whole-home air purifiers, Becht/Givens Service Experts has a solution to help your household breathe more easily.
 We’ll help you find the ideal option during your free home comfort assessment.
 Contact us at 502-785-8230 to request yours now!